Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Causes Giardiasis?

-Giardiasis (jee-are-DYE-uh-sis) is caused by the microscopic Giardia parasite.
-The parasite attaches itself to the lining of the small intestines in humans, where it causes diarrhea and interferes with the body's absorption of fats and carbohydrates from digested foods.
+Giardiasis (jee-are-DYE-uh-sis) is caused by the tiny Giardia parasite.
+The parasite attaches itself to the lining of the small intestines in humans, where it causes diarrhea and blocks the body's absorption of fats and carbohydrates from digested foods.

 How Does Giardiasis Spread?

-In developing countries, giardiasis is a major cause of epidemic childhood diarrhea.
+In developing countries, giardiasis is a major cause of diarrhea.
 But even people in developed countries can get the infection, especially children younger than 5.

 Young kids are more likely to have giardiasis than adults.
-So some experts think that our bodies gradually develop some form of immunity to the parasite as we get older.
-But it isn't unusual for an entire family to be infected, with some family members having diarrhea, some just crampy abdominal pains, and others with no symptoms.
+But it isn't unusual for an entire family to be infected, with some family members having diarrhea, some just crampy belly pains, and some with no symptoms.

-What Are the Signs and Symptoms of Giardiasis?
+What Are the Signs & Symptoms of Giardiasis?

-Many people with giardiasis have no signs or symptoms of illness, even though the parasite is living in their intestines.
+Many people with giardiasis have no signs or symptoms of illness, even though they are infected.

 When the parasite does cause symptoms, the illness usually begins with severe watery diarrhea.
-Giardiasis affects the body's ability to absorb fats from the diet, so the diarrhea contains unabsorbed fats.
-That means that the diarrhea floats, is shiny, and smells very bad.
+Then, the stool becomes greasy and smells very bad.

 Other symptoms include: